KingSora/OverlayScrollbars/packages/overlayscrollbars-solid/README.md

 ### Properties

-The component accepts all properties of intrinsic JSX elements such as `div` and `span`.
+The component accepts all properties of regular elements such as `div` and `span`.
 Additionally it has custom optional properties:

 - `element`: accepts a `string` which represents the tag of the root element.